Punkt-Tronics-AG/ringrtc/README.md

 RingRTC is a middleware library providing [Signal Messenger](https://www.signal.org/) applications with video and voice calling services built on top of [WebRTC](https://webrtc.org/).

+# This repository

+This repository is to implement a workaround against the original ringrtc library problem observed on Signal-Android.
+Issue registered in Signal-Android is [here](https://github.com/signalapp/Signal-Android/issues/11058).

 ## Building

 For building RingRTC see [BUILDING.md](BUILDING.md).